ferdium/ferdium-app/README.md

 #### Node.js

-Please make sure you are running NodeJS v10 ([v10.16.3](https://nodejs.org/dist/v10.16.3/) suggested).
-Versions above will throw an errow when trying to install due to an [old fsevent dependency](https://github.com/fsevents/fsevents/issues/278).
+Please make sure you are running NodeJS v10 or above.

 #### Git